haybgq/cis385/source/report-4/report4.rst

 This report covers activities performed between 1/29/22 - 2/6/22.
 So far, we have explored setting up selenium webdriver and configuring browser driver.
-This topic explores the activities that occur on the browser side of automation,
+This topic explores the activities that occur on the browser side of automation.
-including:

-* Browser Navigation Commands
-* Identifying Elements on a Page (Locators)
-* Interacting with the Elements
-* Example Test Cases
+.. contents:: Contents:
+   :depth: 3
+   :local:

 .. _browser navigation: